MichaelCade/90DaysOfDevOps/Days/day65.md

 ![](Images/Day65_config3.png)

-At this stage we want to run through setting up SSH keys between your control and your server nodes.
-This is what we are going to do next, another way here could be to add variables into your hosts file to give username and password.
+At this stage, we want to run through setting up SSH keys between your control and your server nodes.
+This is what we are going to do next, another way here could be to add variables into your host's file to give username and password.
 I would advise against this as this is never going to be a best practice.

 To set up SSH and share amongst your nodes, follow the steps below, you will be prompted for passwords (`vagrant`) and you will likely need to hit `y` a few times to accept.